keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/motivating-functors-applicatives-monads.md

 Iteration thus _destroys structure_.
 In order to get a `List[B]` back you would have to rebuild it yourself and any guarantees are purely manual.
 Structure is discontinuous and to rebuild it requires following _procedural_ steps.

 This isn't to say that functional programming is only about iteration and loops.
 Can you think of other operations that might destroy structure?
-For example if you use an `await()` operation on a `Future` you will destroy its asynchronous structure and potentially harm the performance of your application.
+For example if you use an `await()` operation on a `Future[A]` you will destroy its asynchronous structure and potentially harm the performance of your application.

 ### Context `F[A]` must produce some term `A`